harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

   - for the problem of interest edit the in the last column "**Lazy eval**" to "**Yes**" for the "**practicing**" version of the **problem**, and to "**No**" for the "**grading**" version of the **problem**.

+##### Test problem in DOMjudge

+It is wise to test a new problem also in DOMjudge, because sometimes a little detail can make your solution pass locally, but not in DOMjudge.
+It is advice to test the **grading** version of the problem because this one has both public and secret samples and is set to run non-lazy.

+**Best Practice:** import a problem without selecting a contest.
+You add a problem to a contest at the bottom of the contest's edit form.
+Make a special test contest in which you add a problem to test, and test it with a test user which submits the solutions.
+By using a special test contest we separate the course contests used in production from the testing contest.
+Otherwise we would need to filter out the submissions of the testuser from the student users when doing the grading.
+You can also import the problem directly to test contest if it needs testing.

+**REMARK**: when importing a problem as an user with **admin role** which is also **belonging to a team**, then on import the solutions in the problem's zipfile are directly judge.
+We can then directly verify that our solutions are also correct in DOMjudge and are done within the timelimit.
+Reference: ["Testing jury solutions" section in the DOMjudge documentation](https://www.domjudge.org/snapshot/manual/config-basic.html#testing-jury-solutions).
+DOMjudge claims you can also later upload  a zipfile containing only the problem's solutions as another user with **admin role**  and which is **belonging to a team** where the zipfile still needs to adhere to the problem format.
+However I never succeeded to get this to work!
+Maybe there is a bug breaking this feature??
+This feature is also underdocumented.
+I personally prefer separating importing and testing, and do the testing in a separate test contest which separates testing concern from production concern.
+See 'Best practice' above.

 ### 3. Students can submit code to the problem